sriram-V20/Low-Level-Design/README.md

 - Add more design patterns and update existing ones with more examples.
 - Include diagrams and flowcharts for better visualization.
 - Create a section dedicated to best practices in LLD.

-## License

-This repository is open-source and free to use.
-However, please provide attribution if you use or reference any of the notes.